LowGroundb/Rpn-Calculator-numero2/README.md

 # RPN Calculator (Java) — numero2

 A Reverse Polish Notation (postfix) calculator.
 It evaluates expressions using a stack (push numbers, apply operators).
+I made it so i can solve correct problems that my uni gave

 ## Build and Run (generic)
 ```bash